 This statement has been formally approved by the Board of AKT II Limited and signed on their behalf.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes AKT II’s modern slavery and human trafficking statement for the financial year 1 January 2019 to 31 December 2019.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes AKT II’s modern slavery and human trafficking statement and it is reviewed on an annual basis.